Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 - MetaspaceSize and MaxMetaspaceSize – we can set the Metaspace upper bounds.
 - MinMetaspaceFreeRatio – is the minimum percentage of class metadata capacity free after garbage collection
 - MaxMetaspaceFreeRatio – is the maximum percentage of class metadata capacity free after a garbage collection to avoid a reduction in the amount of space
 - Additionally, the garbage collection process also gains some benefits from this change.
-The garbage collector now automatically triggers the cleaning of the dead - - classes once the class metadata usage reaches its maximum metaspace size.
+The garbage collector now automatically triggers the cleaning of the dead classes, once the class metadata usage reaches its maximum metaspace size.
 - Therefore, with this improvement, JVM reduces the chance to get the OutOfMemory error.

 Despite all of these improvements, we still need to monitor and tune the metaspace to avoid memory leaks.

-### Summary
+### Note
-In this quick write-up, we presented a brief description of PermGen and Metaspace memory regions.
-Additionally, we explained the key differences between each of them.
 PermGen is still around with JDK 7 and older versions, but Metaspace offers more flexible and reliable memory usage for our applications.

 -----------------------------------